-In Year 13 you will study advance computer theory and complete a software development project.
+In Year 13 you will study advanced Computing theory and complete a software development project of your own choosing.

-A2 assessment - 1 written exam and 1 on-screen exam and one project.
+A2 assessment - 1 written exam and 1 on-screen exam and 1 project.

-All students will benefit from the technical skills and insight gained on this course which is transferable for any career with computer use.
+All students will benefit from the technical skills and insight gained on this course which are transferable to numerous careers both within the IT sector and outside.

-Many of our students choose to extend their knowledge at university with a computing related degree.

-This could lead to software development/ programming career.
-Or students could use this as a stepping stone to vocational courses and apprenticeships.
+Many of our students choose to extend their knowledge at university with a Computing related degree.
+This could lead to a career in software development or programming.
+Students may also use this as a stepping stone to vocational courses and apprenticeships.